 Funder: Bureau of International Narcotics-Law Enforcement

-Summary: Supports U.S.-based organizations to strengthen Bosnia and Herzegovina’s capacity to combat transnational criminal organizations and related corruption through cross-border financial investigations and asset recovery partnerships.
+Summary: Supports projects to strengthen Bosnia and Herzegovina’s capacity to combat transnational criminal organizations and related corruption through enhanced inter-agency and international collaboration.

-Key Information: U.S.-based non-profits and educational institutions only; cost share is encouraged but not required.
+Key Information: U.S.-based nonprofits and educational institutions only; one application per organization.